gradle/gradle/design-docs/publication-model.md

 ### Test cases

-* Integration test that specified generated pom location, executes GenerateMavenPom task, validates pom file content, and checks that module is not published
+* Integration test that specifies generated pom location, executes GenerateMavenPom task, validates pom file content, and checks that module is not published

 ## Publish Java libraries and web applications to Ivy repository